IWSDevelopers/iws/README.md

 ### The IntraWeb Services Project

 The IWS was initiated in 2011 and development began in 2012.
 It was designed to replace the existing backend system for [IAESTE](http://www.iaeste.org/), and at the same time create a new public API, which others could use.

-IWS is designed as a pure JEE6 Application, written in Java7.
+IWS is designed as a pure JEE6 Application later upgraded to JEE7, written in Java7.
 It has been tested to run under [WildFly](http://wildfly.org/), [JBoss](http://www.redhat.com/en/technologies/jboss-middleware) & [Glassfish](https://glassfish.java.net/).
 To build, please check out the sources and run the Maven build command.
 Note that only Configuration files for [WildFly](http://wildfly.org/) has been created, and can be found in the iws-accessories folder.

 * Supported Application Servers
   * [WildFly](http://wildfly.org/)